Visiting Trowulan and the Ruins of the Majapahit Empire

 Another important site would be the gateway of Bajang Ratu, the highest monument left standing, with its impressive carvings.

-The Wringinlawang gate used to be one of the main gates of the city, it’s also one the first gate of this style ever made.
-In this area, only the gate remains, the other structures have been destroyed and were too much damaged to restore.
+The Wringinlawang gate used to be one of the main gates of the city, it’s also one of the first gates of this style ever made.
+In this area, only the gate remains, the other structures have been destroyed and were too damaged to restore.

 Candi Brahu, in Bejijong village, is one of the few remaining temples, it’s believed that the kings’ cremation took place on this compound and that the temple served as a shrine for the deceased kings.

 Pendopo Agung or great hall, built with a traditional Javanese style in the 60s by the army, is a replica of the hall built around the same place during the Majapahit era.
 It served as an artistic hall where locals watched various performances and ceremonies.
 Now it’s more of a memorial.
 Behind it is Java’s oldest Muslim cemetery, with some of the graves dating as far back as 1376.
 Muslim tombstones are also found nearby at Troloyo village.

 The site is yet to reveal all of its ruins, as some still remain buried under mud and volcanic debris due to the frequent floods and eruptions.
 Walking around the countryside and the rice fields, it’s frequent to encounter some red bricks scattered about.

 Maha Vihara Mojopahit is a brand new temple, famous for its impressive sleeping Buddha, the area around is nice for a stroll.
 The temple entrance is only for devotees, but the park around is open to the public.

 There are also some nice waterfalls around the city, and you can do rafting in Pacet in the Kromong river.